 Figure 1: This block diagram depicts the tectonic setting of the region.
-See Figure 2 for the sequence of events that occur during a Cascadia Subduction Zone megathrust earthquake and tsunami.

-Occurrence and Relative Size of Cascadia Subduction Zone Megathrust Earthquakes frequency, and magnitude of the last 19 great Cascadia Subduction Zone events over the past 10,000 years.
+See Figure 2 for the sequence of frequency, and magnitude of the last 19 great Cascadia Subduction Zone events over the past 10,000 years.
 The most recent event occurred on January 26, 1700.
 The 1700 event is considered to be a "medium sized" event.
-The data used to create this chart came from research that examined the many submarine landslides, known as "turbidites," that are triggered only by these great earthquakes (Witter and others, 2011).
-The loose correlation is "the bigger the turbidite, the earthquake.
-Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Any absence of data indicates periods for which tsunami inundation has not yet reached or has receded from the station location and dry land is
+The data used to create this chart came rom research that examined the many submarine landslides, known as "turbidites," that are triggered only by these great earthquakes (Witter and others, 2011).
+The loose correlation is "the bigger the turbidite, the bigger the earthquake."